deeppavlov/DeepPavlov/deeppavlov/models/morpho_tagger/README.md

 First it embeds the characters into dense vectors, then passes these vectors through multiple parallel convolutional layers and concatenates the output of these convolutions.
 The convolution output is propagated through a highway layer to obtain the final word representation.

+You can optionally use a morphological dictionary during tagging.
+In this case our model collects a 0/1 vector with ones corresponding to the dictionary tags of a current word.
+This vector is passed through a one-layer perceptron to obtain an embedding of dictionary information.
+This embedding is concatenated with the output of character-level network.

 As a word-level network we utilize a Bidirectional LSTM, its outputs are projected through a dense layer with a softmax activation.
 In principle, several BiLSTM layers may be stacked as well